Return to the main TTYtter page

 These globals are explicitly designated as available or permissible for

 user operation and manipulation.
-Globals specific to the library itself
+Globals specific to the extension itself

 could interfere with normal TTYtter operation, and are not guaranteed